jncraton/operating-systems-cpsc4420/lectures/23-process-management.md

 Memory
 ------

-- A process created using fork hold copies of all memory available to the parent process
+- A process created using fork holds copies of all memory available to the parent process
 - This memory is a copy
 - Memory is not shared as with threads